avinash311/itrans/js/DEV.md

 `npm run browserify`

 creates the bundle file and that runs this command:
+`browserify browser -t brfs | terser > dist/itrans_bundle.js`
+It requires Javascript ES6 support.

+brfs is used to inline file contents of the itrans spreadsheet into the .js file. babelify is needed to handle `let` .js lines.

+## Old version until 2020

+Until 2020, the main application entry point `browser.js` used transpiling and loaded `babel-polyfill` to handle some of the ES6 constructs used in the Javascript files.
+That is why the browserify command used the babel-preset-es2015 for the conversion to non-ES6 Javascript code.
+This did make the bundle size quite large, around 300k.
+Old command used:
 `browserify browser -t brfs -t babelify --presets es2015 | uglifyjs -v > dist/itrans_bundle.js`

-Currently, the main application entry point `browser.js` uses transpiling and loads `babel-polyfill` to handle some of the ES6 constructs used in the Javascript files.
-That is why the browserify command uses the babel-preset-es2015 for the conversion to non-ES6 Javascript code.
-This does make the bundle size quite large, around 300k.

-If the `browser.js` file is edited and this line removed:
+Now the `browser.js` file has this line removed:
 `require('babel-polyfill');`
-then the same browserify command results in a file size of around 40K.
+and the new browserify command results in a file size of around 40K instead of 300k.
-Eventually, once ES6 is widely available, that can be done and no transpiling would be necessary.

 # Updating spreadsheet for customized Javascript package

 `data/DEFAULT_TSV.js` is loaded by the Itrans package, and it reads in the spreadsheet from `DEFAULT.tsv` from the same directory.
+It needs the `node-fetch` package to download the spreadsheet.

 The `DEFAULT.tsv` can be updated if needed, for local customizations, for example.